 post thumbnail

-Data Parsing: Which Large Model OCR is Better?
+MinerU 2.5 Document Parsing: Which Large Model OCR Is Better?
 (Part 2)

 Hands-on guide to MinerU 2.5, a document-parsing OCR and vision-language model.
 Compare VLM vs Pipeline modes, multilingual and complex layout recognition, tables and handwriting.
 Step-by-step Windows/Conda installation, GPU setup, CLI and web UI usage, troubleshooting, and performance tips.
 Ideal for high-accuracy PDF parsing, batch extraction, and RAG knowledge bases.